Toward a Dichotomy for Approximation of $H$-coloring: A Dichotomy for Graphs

 Whence this situation occurs with probability at most $v_t-v_{t+1}$, and the expected contribution is at most $c(v,a_t)(v_t-v_{t+1})$.

-{The second scenario} is where $f(v)$ is set to $a_t$ according to random variable $Y$ in Stage 1.
+{The second scenario} is where $f(v)$ is set to $a_t$ according to the random variable $Y$ in Stage 1.

 In this case $v$ is first mapped to $a_j, j > t$, by rounding according to variable $X$ and then re-mapped to $a_t$ during the shifting according to variable $Y$.
 We first compute the expected contribution for a fixed $j$, that is the contribution of shifting $v$ from a fixed $a_j$ to $a_t$.